Swift (programming language): Optionals and chaining

 In this case, the ! operator unwraps anOptionalInstance to expose the instance inside, allowing the method call to be made on it.
-If anOptionalInstance is nil, a null-pointer error occurs.
-This can be annoying in practice, so Swift also includes the concept of optional chaining to test whether the instance is nil and then unwrap it if it is non-null:
+If anOptionalInstance is nil, a null-pointer error occurs, terminating the program.
+This is known as force unwrapping.
+Optionals may be safely unwrapped using optional chaining which first tests whether the instance is nil, and then unwrap it if it is non-null: